CyberbuildLab/PointCloud-Processing-Python-Workshop/README.md

 # ISARC2023_PointCloudWorkshop

 ## Introduction
-This repository simply contains the Jupyter Notebook and data that were used for the "Processing Point Cloud" Workshop delivered at ISARC 2024 (International Symposium on Automation and Robotics in Construction) https://isarc2023.com/r3/
+This repository simply contains the Jupyter Notebook and data that were used for the "Processing Point Cloud" Workshop delivered at 2023 International Symposium on Automation and Robotics in Construction ([ISARC 2024](https://isarc2023.com/r3/)), the annual conference of the Internationa Association for Automation and Robotics in Construction ([IAARC](https://www.iaarc.org/)).

 This Jupyter Notebook enables you to go through many, often fundamental steps in the processing of point clouds, particularly in the context of their use in the Built Environment context, such as Scan-to-BIM and Scan-vs-BIM applications.
 The Jupyter Notebook is organised in 11 sections:
 1. Environment Setup